 Being a culturally responsive teacher means much more than food, fun, and festivals.
-It means recognizing and honoring that there are various cultural differences in the classroom because there are students from multiple cultures in the classroom.
+It means recognizing and honoring that there are various cultural differences in the classroom.
 It means reflecting on your own culture and position of power and understanding the assumptions you might make about your students because of your own life experiences.
 And it means knowing your students as individuals, not as labels or based on racial or cultural assumptions.

-U.S. education is based in a particular model of knowing that places not only certain events, but also certain ways of learning and certain ways of behaving as the right thing to know, way to be, or way to learn.
-If school is a place where not only do you never learn about the things your family talks about or accomplishments of people that look like you, but the ways that you learn with your family and community are not present and the ways that you act with your family and community are not allowed, school is probably not a very comfortable place to be.
+U.S. education is based in a particular model of knowing that places not only certain events, but also certain ways of learning and certain ways of behaving as the "right" thing to know, way to be, or way to learn.
+If school is a place where you don't learn about things your family talks about nor the accomplishments of people who look like you, if the curriculum does not reflect how you learn with your family and community, and if the way you act with your family and community are not allowed, school is probably not a very comfortable place to be.

-As teachers, so many of our exclusionary practices are ones that we do not even recognize.
-Practices that we have known and loved our whole lives may have implications for students that we would never even consider simply because of cultural differences.
+As teachers, so many of our exclusionary practices are ones we do not even recognize.
+Practices we have known and loved our whole lives may have implications for students, simply because of cultural differences.
 Our favorite books may actually send exclusionary messages to the children that we teach.
-Culturally relevant curriculum asks us to know and care who are students are as whole people.
+Culturally relevant curriculum asks us to know and care who our students are as whole people.
 It asks us to use texts that reflect stories, histories, and characters that our students will be able to relate to.
-Finally it asks us to be reflective about our own practices and the cultural assumptions and messages embedded within them.
+Finally, it asks us to be reflective about our own practices and the cultural assumptions and messages embedded within them.

 So what are some general culturally responsive practices to begin with?
 Try some of these:

-Regular reflective processin time that allows students to wrte or otherwise express whatever emotions or events they may be grappling with.
+Institute a reflective process that allows students to write or otherwise express whatever emotions or events they may be grappling with.

-Communication of high expectations: There are consistent messages, from both the teacher and the whole school, that students will succeed, based upon genuine respect for stuents and belief in student capability.
+Communication of high expectations: Send consistent messages, based upon genuine respect for students and belief in their capabilities, that students will succeed.

-Active teaching methods: Instruction is designed to promote student engagement by requiring that students play an active role in crafting curriculum and developing learning activities.
+Active teaching methods: Design instruction to promote student engagement by requiring that students play an active role in crafting curriculum and developing learning activities.

-Teacher as facilitator: Within an active teaching environment, the teacher's role is one of guide, mediator, and knowledgable consultant, as well as instructor.
+Teacher as facilitator: Within an active teaching environment, see your role as teacher as guide, mediator, and knowledgable consultant in addition to being the instructor.

-Positive perspectives on parents and families of culturally and linguistic diverse students.
-There is ongoing participation in dialogue with students, parents, and community members on issues important to them, along with the inclusion of these individuals and issues in classroom curriculum and activities.
+Positive perspectives on parents and families of culturally and linguistic diverse students: Have an ongoing participation in dialogue with students, parents, and community members on issues important to them, along with the inclusion of these individuals and issues in classroom curriculum and activities.

-Reshaping the curriculum: A reshaped curriculum is culturally responsive to the background of students.
+Re-shape the curriculum so that it is culturally responsive to the background of students.

-Small Group Instruction and Academically Realted Discourse: Instruction is organized around low-pressure, student-controlled learning groups that can assist in the development of academic language.
+Small Group Instruction: Organize instruction around low-pressure, student-controlled learning groups which can assist in the development of academic language.